snowdnsound/reading-notes/102/design-webpages-with-css.md

 /head
 body

-Inline CSS, may be used to apply a certain syple for a single element.
+**Inline CSS**, may be used to apply a certain syple for a single element.
 To use this we add the style attribute to the relavant element.
 The style attribute can contain any CSS property.
 Example:

 <
 h1 style="color:blue;text-align:center;">This is a heading(open arrow)/h(close arrow)

+**Note**

+Inline looses many advantages of a style sheet, due to mixing contenet with presentation, so use this as least as possible.

+## Multiple Style Sheets

+If properties have been defined for the same selector element in different style sheets, the value from the last read style sheet will be used.
+So if a style for an element in an external stye sheet is defined before an internal style sheet, the value of the internal will apply.
+However, if the internal style is defined before the link to the external style sheet, then the value of the external will apply.

+**Cascading Order**

+When there is more than one value specified for an HTML Element, all the styles will cascade into a new virtual style sheet by following the below rules in highest to lowest priority.

+1. Inline style
+2. External and internal style sheets
+3. Browser default

+## CSS Color Property

+The color property specifies the color of text.
+Set the text color for different examples like so:

+body {
+  color: red;
+}

+h1 {
+  color: #00ff00;
+}

+p.ex {
+  color: rgb(0,0,255);
+}